peterhontaru/Job-Offer-Prediction-MBA-Students/Placement-Prediction.md

 <img src="figures/unnamed-chunk-9-1.png" width="100%" />

-## What does the distribution of the scores look like for each level of study? {.tabset .tabset-fade .tabset-pills}
+## What does the distribution of the scores look like for each level of education? {.tabset .tabset-fade .tabset-pills}

 **Key findings**:

 * the distribution become more concentated around the median range(62-66) as the student progressed in their education, **from secondary** (wide distribution) **to MBA** (narrow distribution)
-* the **employability test** has a different trend, with a very wide and almost equal distribution of each level of study
+* the **employability test** has a different trend, with a very wide and almost equal distribution of each bucket